CyberStrax/Strax-Stuff/README/Automated ELK Stack Deployment.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it turns a complex, time consuming task into something that can be done to scale quickly and efficiently, freeing up time for other tasks.

 The playbook implements the following tasks:
-- First the `docker.io` service is installed; this service installs the Docker platform.
+- First, the `docker.io` service is initiated; this service installs the Docker platform.
 - Next, `python3-pip` is installed, which is a package management system that installs Python 3.
 - Then the `docker` module is installed, which allows the use of Docker commands within Python apps.
 - A memory expansion is required to run the Elk container.
 The minimum value that the RAM needs to be set at is `262144`.